Ukraine forces kill up to five rebels; Russia starts drill near border

 "So following today’s threatening movement of Russian troops right up to Ukraine’s border, let me be clear," Kerry said.
 "If Russia continues in this direction, it will not just be a grave mistake, it will be an expensive mistake."

-Russian President Vladimir Putin said sanctions were "dishonourable" and destroyed the global economy, but that so far the damage to Russia had not been critical.
+Russian President Vladimir Putin said sanctions were "dishonourable" and destroyed the global economy but that so far the damage had not been critical.

-With Washington frustrated by the reluctance of some European nations to act, Obama was expected to speak to European leaders on Friday to try to nudge the European Union towards fresh sanctions against Russia, sources familiar with the matter said.

-The sources said Obama was expected to hold a conference call on Friday with British Prime Minister David Cameron, French President Francois Hollande, German Chancellor Angela Merkel and Italian Prime Minister Matteo Renzi.

-"During the armed clash, up to five terrorists were eliminated," it said in a statement.
-It said one person on the side of government forces had been wounded.
+"During the armed clash, up to five terrorists were eliminated," it said in a statement, adding one person had been wounded on the side of the government forces.

 A rebel spokeswoman in Slaviansk said two fighters had died in a clash in the same area, northeast of the city centre.
 Slaviansk's separatist self-proclaimed mayor, Vyacheslav Ponomaryov, quoted on a local news site, said one man was shot dead and another badly wounded on the northeastern outskirts of the city.
 He said the dead had been unarmed.

-The Kremlin, which says it has the right to invade its neighbour to protect Russian speakers, has built up forces - estimated by NATO at up to 40,000 troops - on Ukraine's border.
+The Kremlin, which says it has the right to invade its neighbour to protect Russian speakers, has built up forces on Ukraine's border - estimated by NATO at up to 40,000 troops.

 Defence Minister Sergei Shoigu announced Moscow had launched military drills near the border in response to "Ukraine's military machine" and NATO exercises in Eastern Europe.
 Kiev demanded an explanation within 48 hours of action on the border.

-Russia seized and annexed the Crimean peninsula from Ukraine last month after Putin overturned decades of post-Cold War diplomacy by announcing the right to use military force in neighbouring countries.
+Russia seized and annexed the Crimean peninsula from Ukraine last month after President Vladimir Putin overturned decades of post-Cold War diplomacy by announcing the right to use military force in neighbouring countries.

 An invasion of mainland Ukraine's industrial heartland would be a far more serious action.
 It had seemed beyond contemplation only weeks ago but now looks like a real threat, although the full extent of Putin's territorial ambitions remains a mystery.

-In St Petersburg, Putin said it would be a very serious crime against their own people if the authorities in Kiev had used the army in eastern Ukraine.
+In St Petersburg, Putin said that if the authorities in Kiev had used the army in eastern Ukraine, it would be a very serious crime against their own people.

 "It is just a punitive operation and it will of course incur consequences for the people making these decisions, including (an effect) on our interstate relations," Putin said in a televised meeting with regional media.

-U.S. Defense Secretary Chuck Hagel voiced concern about reports of Russian military activity, telling reporters in Mexico City: "This is dangerously destabilizing and it's very provocative."
+U.S. Defence Secretary Chuck Hagel voiced concern about reports of Russian military activity, telling reporters during a visit to Mexico City: "This is dangerously destabilizing and it's very provocative."

 Reuters journalists saw a Ukrainian detachment with five armoured personnel carriers take over a checkpoint on a road north of Slaviansk in the late morning after it was abandoned by separatists who set tyres alight to cover their retreat.

-The troops pulled back two hours later and it was unclear if Kiev would risk storming Slaviansk, a city of 130,000 that has become the military stronghold of a movement seeking annexation by Moscow of Ukraine's industrialised east.
+But two hours later, the troops pulled back and it was unclear if Kiev would risk storming Slaviansk, a city of 130,000 that has become the military stronghold of a movement seeking annexation by Moscow of Ukraine's industrialised east.

 'FINISH WHAT WE HAVE STARTED'